kamuridesu/WhatsappBot/README.md

 ## How to use
 Clone this repository, create a JSON named config.admin.json with your number and your bot prefix.
 You can follow [this example](https://github.com/kamuridesu/js-bot/blob/main/example.config.admin.json).

+If you want to create your own repository, use the template button and change the git clone on [install.sh](https://raw.githubusercontent.com/kamuridesu/WhatsappBot/main/install.sh) and the line 19: `url: "https://raw.githubusercontent.com/kamuridesu/WhatsappBot/main/package.json"` in src/functions.js, redirecting both to your repo.

 ## All the commands:
 | Command | Description                         |